allenchng/InsightWriting/Classic DS Problems.md

 ## Recommendation systems

 The technology that powers the movies you see when you open Netflix or when Amazon suggests products to purchase.
-Recommendation systems are a fundamental product.

 **Industry Examples**
 - [The New York Times - How The New York Times is Experimenting with Recommendation Algorithms](https://open.nytimes.com/how-the-new-york-times-is-experimenting-with-recommendation-algorithms-562f78624d26)